digiaonline/react-boilerplate/docs/02-best-pratices.md

 ## Code Style

 Use [ESLint](http://eslint.org/) to enforce a code style.
 The code style should be consistent across each project.
-We provide a [default style](../.eslintrc), but each team is free to customize it as they see fit.
+We provide a [default style](../.eslintrc), but each team is free to customize it to their needs.

 ## React